folkertvanheusden/MyMon/README.md

 flush privileges;
 ```

-* create a database in influxdb
+* create a database in influxdb (in `CREATE DATABASE MyMon;` from 'influx')

-* copy the settings into configuration.py
+* copy the settings from the previous steps into configuration.py

 * using 'cli.py' you can add a checks to the system, e.g.:
 ```